Gurasic/Incremental/README.md

 This is under the MIT lisence, soo yea, feel free to use the code, or even help me if you want, altrough idk who would want this unredable mess

 ## Credits
-Credits go to all the lovly devs of +1 clicker for actually letting me do this and also the community itself, i swear its not toxic (trust) Huge Thanks to
+Credits go to all the lovely devs of +1 clicker for actually letting me do this and also the community itself, i swear its not toxic (trust) Huge Thanks to
 - DeepSeaBue